ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 All of these backtrace mechanisms have their uses, offering a range of levels of detail, executable size, and runtime overhead.
-Given the complementary nature of these mechanisms, GHC shouldn't dictate which of these mechanisms should be used to report exception backtraces.
+Given the complementary nature of these mechanisms, GHC should not dictate which of these mechanisms should be used to report exception backtraces.
 Consequently, we use the above-described context mechanism to allow backtraces from any of these mechanisms to be captured attached to exceptions.